The policies, procedures and projects aimed at keeping the Airport environmentally sustainable

 The Airport has agreed that on 1 July each year it will send to the local planning authority an Annual Performance Report describing its performance and compliance with the latest planning agreement in the preceding calendar year.
 The Report is to be published on this website.

-The Report for 2012 including Appendices 1-5, Appendices 6-8, Appendices 9-10, Appendix 11, Appendix 12 and Appendices 13-16 can be seen on this website by clicking the appropriate link.
-The files are all in .pdf format.
+The Report for 2014 can be seen on this website by clicking the link earler in this sentence.
+The file is in .pdf format.

 Airport Monitoring Officer